-The data showed pharmacological blockage of GABAA receptor with bicuculline did not inhibit ABA efficiency on learning and memory performances in sleep deprived rats.
+The data showed pharmacological blockage of the GABAA receptor with bicuculline did not inhibit ABA efficiency on learning and memory performances in sleep-deprived rats.
 In a related study, pretreatment with bicuculline could obstruct ABA impending to prolong sleep duration in a rat model of pentobarbital-induced sleep [23].
-This duality suggests that ABA could engage different pathways-supporting both sleep recovery and neurocognitive resilience-depending on the physiological or experimental conditions.
+This duality suggests that ABA could engage different pathways-supporting both sleep recovery and neurocognitive resilience depending on the physiological or experimental conditions.

 GABAergic synapses are profoundly founded on hippocampus CA1 pyramidal neurons [31, 32].
-While the baseline GABA levels in the hippocampus improves learning and memory performance, increase in GABA_A receptor activity has been shown to decline network excitability and reduces synaptic plasticity in the CA1 area [33, 34].
-Indeed, memory retrieval has impeded by the glutamate and GABA concentration balance in brain[35].
-In the rats subjected to SD impairment of memory performance has been associated with imbalances in Glu/GABA ratio[36].
-Although, this study did not find ABA interfering on GABAA receptor, however, more data are still required to describe the details of ABA impact on GABAergic system to modulate learning and memory of SD exposed rats.
+While the baseline GABA levels in the hippocampus improve learning and memory performance, an increase in GABAA receptor activity has been shown to decline network excitability and reduce synaptic plasticity in the CA1 area [33, 34].
+Indeed, memory retrieval is impeded by the glutamate and GABA concentration balance in the brain [35].
+In the rats subjected to SD impairment of memory performance has been associated with imbalances in Glu/GABA ratio [36].
+Although this study did not find ABA interfering with the GABAA receptor, however, more data are still required to describe the details of ABA's impact on the GABAergic system to modulate the learning and memory of SD-exposed rats.

-In the present study, REM sleep deprivation increased oxidative stress damages defined with increases in lipid peroxidation and H2O2 levels, and a decrease in CAT activity in cerebral cortex of rats.
-However, post treatment with ABA (10 μ g/rat), which was the most effective dose to increase learning and memory behaviors, could inhibit oxidative stress imbalances in SD rats.
-This data is supported by many of previous studies display ABA antioxidant capacity in rodents.
+In the present study, REM sleep deprivation increased oxidative stress damage defined by increases in lipid peroxidation and H2O2 levels, and a decrease in CAT activity in the cerebral cortex of rats.
+However, post-treatment with ABA (10 μg/rat), which was the most effective dose to increase learning and memory behaviors, could inhibit oxidative stress imbalances in SD rats.
+This data is supported by many previous studies that display ABA antioxidant capacity in rodents.
 Oral treatment with ABA in drinking water increased antioxidant defence systems indices and decreased MDA levels in many tissues of rats [37].
-Moreover, intra-lateral ventricles infusion of ABA increased feeding behavior and increased the antioxidant enzymes activity, while attenuated stress oxidative enzymes[38].
-In a mouse model of thioacetamide-induced hepatic fibrosis ABA treatment decreased oxidative stress enlargements and inflammation by induction of NF- κ B signaling path [39].
+Moreover, intra-lateral ventricles infusion of ABA increased feeding behavior and increased the antioxidant enzymes activity, while attenuated stress oxidative enzymes [38].
+In a mouse model of thioacetamide-induced hepatic fibrosis ABA treatment decreased oxidative stress enlargements and inflammation by induction of NF-KB signaling path [39].
 Indeed, this study data support an association between ABA antioxidant properties and reduction of REM-SD induced learning and memory deficits.

-It has been shown that ABA as lipidgenic compound binds to PPARs and activates a number of intracellular signaling molecules essential in regulation of learning and memory performance[16].
-Pretreatment with PPAR β/δ antagonist was able to suppress ABA antinociceptive effects in rats[16].
-Moreover, ABA decreased diabetes-induced learning and memory deficit in rats via intonation of PPAR γ receptors [30].
-In addition, PPAR γ receptors antagonist prevented ABA ability to increase sleep duration in a rat model of pentobarbitalinduced sleep[23].
-On the other hands, motivation of PPAR γ receptors with ABA modifies calcium channel activity and induces PI3K/PKC pathway in rat's brain to modulate learning and memory and anxiety like behavior [40].
-Totally, it is possible that ABA efficiency on learning and memory responses in SD rats at least partially mediated by manipulations of PPARs system and induction the downstream signaling molecules involved in learning and memory performance.
+It has been shown that as a isoprenoid plant hormone compound, ABA binds to PPARs and activates several intracellular signaling molecules essential in the regulation of learning and memory performance [16].
+Pretreatment with PPAR $\beta/\delta$ antagonist was able to suppress ABA anti-nociceptive effects in rats [16].
+Moreover, ABA decreased diabetes-induced learning and memory deficit in rats via intonation of PPARγ receptors [30].
+In addition, PPARγ receptors antagonist prevented the ability of ABA to increase sleep duration in a rat model of pentobarbital-induced sleep [23].
+On the other hand, motivation of PPARγ receptors with ABA modifies calcium channel activity and induces PI3K/PKC pathway in rat's brain to modulate learning and memory and anxiety-like behavior [40].
+Possibly ABA efficiency on learning and memory responses in SD rats is at least partially mediated by manipulations of the PPARs system and induction of the downstream signaling molecules involved in learning and memory performance.